Direct memory access: DDIO

 Further performance-oriented enhancements to the DMA mechanism have been introduced in Intel Xeon E5 processors with their Data Direct I/O (DDIO) feature, allowing the DMA "windows" to reside within CPU caches instead of system RAM.
-As a result, CPU caches are used as the primary source and destination for I/O, allowing network interface controllers (NICs) to DMA directly to the Last level cache (L3 cache) of local CPUs and avoid costly fetching of the I/O data from system RAM.
-As a result, DDIO reduces the overall I/O processing latency, allows processing of the I/O to be performed entirely in-cache, prevents the available RAM bandwidth/latency from becoming a performance bottleneck, and may lower the power consumption by allowing RAM to remain longer in low-powered state.
+As a result, CPU caches are used as the primary source and destination for I/O, allowing network interface controllers (NICs) to DMA directly to the last-level cache (L3 cache) of local CPUs and avoid costly fetching of the I/O data from system RAM.
+As a result, DDIO reduces the overall I/O processing latency, allows processing of the I/O to be performed entirely in cache, prevents the available RAM bandwidth/latency from becoming a performance bottleneck, and may lower the power consumption by allowing RAM to remain longer in a low-powered state.

 AHB

 In systems-on-a-chip and embedded systems, typical system bus infrastructure is a complex on-chip bus such as AMBA High-performance Bus.
 AMBA defines two kinds of AHB components: master and slave.
-A slave interface is similar to programmed I/O through which the software (running on embedded CPU, e.g. ARM) can write/read I/O registers or (less commonly) local memory blocks inside the device.
+A slave interface is similar to programmed I/O through which the software (running on an embedded CPU, e.g., ARM) can write/read I/O registers or (less commonly) local memory blocks inside the device.
 A master interface can be used by the device to perform DMA transactions to/from system memory without heavily loading the CPU.

 Therefore, high bandwidth devices such as network controllers that need to transfer huge amounts of data to/from system memory will have two interface adapters to the AHB: a master and a slave interface.
 This is because on-chip buses like AHB do not support tri-stating the bus or alternating the direction of any line on the bus.
 Like PCI, no central DMA controller is required since the DMA is bus-mastering, but an arbiter is required in case of multiple masters present on the system.

 Internally, a multichannel DMA engine is usually present in the device to perform multiple concurrent scatter-gather operations as programmed by the software.